jafingerhut/core.btree-vector/doc/intro.md

 For trees satisfying (I3), we can define the _height_ of a node as the number of edges in any path from the node down to a leaf node.
-For any any node in a tree, there is only one such number.
-The height of all leaf nodes is 0, the height of all parents of leaf nodes is 1, and in general for all internal nodes, their height is equal to the height of any of their children (which will be the same as each other), plus 1.
+For any node in a tree satisfying (I3), there is only one such number.
+The height of all leaf nodes is 0, and for any internal node, its height is equal to the height of any of its children (which all have the same height as each other), plus 1.

 Aside: A special case not mentioned very often is a B tree with no values, i.e. an empty set of values.
 The exact representation of an